SeaSat (also called SeaSat-A or SeaSat-1)

 Given our experience over the last 25 years, SeaSat was clearly a dramatically visionary satellite system.
 It provided the precursors to many subsequent spaceborne instruments.
 The SeaSat SAR was designed to provide ocean surface wave images from which ocean wave spectra could be derived.
 However, the imagery clearly showed features associated with variations in wind speed and direction.
-Since that time, a new generation of calibrated SARs have been launched which makes it possible to use what we learned from SeaSat to produce, on a routine basis and in nearly real-time, high-resolution SAR wind fields (Ref.
+Since that time, a new generation of calibrated SARs has been launched which makes it possible to use what we learned from SeaSat to produce, on a routine basis and in nearly real-time, high-resolution SAR wind fields (Ref.
 44).

-The SASS instrument had a total mass of 103 kg (electronics assembly of 59 kg, each antenna had a mass of 11 kg), power consumption of 100 W (peak).
+The SASS instrument had a total mass of 103 kg (electronics assembly of 59 kg, each antenna had a mass of 11 kg), and power consumption of 100 W (peak).

 VIRR (Visible and Infrared Radiometer)

 VIRR is a supporting instrument on Seasat (of SR heritage on NOAA-1) with the objective to provide images of visual reflection and thermal infrared emission from oceanic, coastal, and atmospheric features that might aid in interpreting the data from the other Seasat sensors (also some quantitative measurements of SST and cloud top height).
 Scanning is accomplished by a rotating mirror mounted at 45º to the optical axis of the collecting telescope (scan angle=±51.2º).
 VIRR uses a 12.7 cm diameter Cassegrain-type telescope, focusing the radiation onto a field stop.
-A relay optical system transmits the radiation to a dichroic beamsplitter, which separates it into the visible and infrared wavelengths.
-The swath of the VIRR is about 2280 km wide, centered on nadir.
+A relay optical system transmits the radiation to a dichroic beamsplitter, which separates it into visible and infrared wavelengths.
+The swath of the VIRR is about 2280 km wide, centred on nadir.
 45) 46)

 0.49 - 0.94 µm